sporto/gleam-valid/README.md

 See the [API Docs](https://hexdocs.pm/valid/) for the list of included valids.

-## Custom property valid
+## Custom property validator

-A property valid has two components:
+A property validator has two components:

 - The error to return
 - A function that transforms the property if successful (`fn(input) -> Option(output)`)